1. What is cuStudentLoans?

 If the borrower fails to repay the loan, then the cosigner is responsible for repaying the loan.
-However, the cosigner may be released of this obligation once the borrower is able to meet certain criteria to determine creditworthiness and makes 24 consecutive and on-time full payments of principal and interest during the Repayment Period.
+However, the cosigner may be released of this obligation once the borrower, alone, meets the lender’s credit and income criteria and makes 24 consecutive and on-time full payments of principal and interest during the Repayment Period.

 The borrower may request for cosigner release and retain the loan on a stand-alone basis, if the following requirements are met:

-- Borrower has made 24 consecutive, on-time payments of principal and interest during the Repayment Period.
+- Borrower has made 24 consecutive, on-time full payments of principal and interest during the Repayment Period.